tirejs/tire/docs/tire.md

 });

 $('a').on('click touchstart', function (e) {
-  // Add on click and tap event to all anchor elements });
+  // Add on click and touchstart event to all anchor elements });

 $('ul.list').on('click', 'li.item', function (e) {